 But he heard nothing.

 Bemused, the President opened one eye, then the other.
-The chatty children paid him no mind, in fact were moving away, following their guide out into the hallway.
+The chatty children paid him no mind, in fact were moving away, following their guide into the hallway.

 “Wait,” he found himself calling.
-“It’s me, the President.
+“It’s me, your President.
 I’m here.”